-- Miss N Wood - Head of Humanities
+- Miss N Wood - Head of Geography

 - Mr R Percy - Teacher of Geography

 Key Stage 3

 Geography is part of our everyday lives, we aim to help students discover the world around them.
 We try to help them appreciate their surroundings and see the world in a different, more inquisitive way.

-During KS3 students will study a wide variety of topics which include the following:
+During Key Stage 3 students will study a wide variety of topics which include the following: